 9. Retention of Original Check.

-Once funds from the Check Image have been credited to Account, Customer must mark the original paper check as “VOID” and retain it for sixty (60) days.
+Once funds from the Check Image have been credited to Account or a Sub-account, Customer must mark the original paper check as “VOID” and retain it for sixty (60) days.
 Customer may not present the original check, or any Substitute Check created from the original check for payment at any other financial institution.
 During this sixty (60) day period, Customer must store the original paper check securely using precautions at least as secure as those Customer would use to protect a blank check.
 Customer must make the original paper check available to BlueVine or Bank for review at any time during this sixty (60) day period as necessary to facilitate the clearing and deposit process, to address third-party claims, or for our own audit purposes.
-Should Customer fail to produce the original paper check, Customer authorizes BlueVine or Bank to deduct the amount of the check in question from Account, regardless of whether such action may cause Account to not have sufficient funds.
+Should Customer fail to produce the original paper check, Customer authorizes BlueVine or Bank to deduct the amount of the check in question from Account or Sub-account, regardless of whether such action may cause Account or Sub-account to not have sufficient funds.

 Immediately after the sixty (60) day period, Customer must destroy the original paper check.